LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

     location / { return 404; }

     #Required: serve /index.php through php.
 Restricting this location block to Lychee's only php endpoint provides
-    #(3)       defense-in-depth against malicious php scripts being executed by an attacker.
-This block must be
+    #(3)       defense-in-depth against malicious php scripts being uploaded and executed by an attacker.
+This block must
-    #          altered to match your PHP configuration.
-Security implications if modified inappropriately.
+    #          be altered to match your PHP configuration.

     location = /index.php {
         fastcgi_split_path_info ^(.+?\.php)(/.*)$;